presidential-innovation-fellows/pif-website/CONTRIBUTING.md

 bundle exec jekyll serve # then view in browser at localhost:4500
 ```

-When contributing a new feature or fix: work on a new branch, commit and push your contributions to your remote fork, then open a pull request within the upstream repository to describe what changes you made and why.
+When contributing a new feature or fix: work on a new branch, commit and push your contributions to your remote fork, then open a pull request with the upstream repository to describe what changes you made and why.

-You are encouraged to deploy your changes to a staging site on Federalist, and include the link in the body of your pull request.
+You are also encouraged to deploy your changes to a staging site on [Federalist](https://federalist.18f.gov), and include the link in the body of your pull request.